jmccarrell/n100tickers/docs/index.rst

 provides a date-centric view.
 Ie, given a calendar date, it will return the set of ticker symbols (eg, ``AAPL``) that were in the index on that date.

-As of version |version|, coverage is provided for Jan 1, 2018 through Aug 31, 2020.
+As of version |version|, accurate coverage is provided for Jan 1, 2017 through Sep 17, 2020.

 Example
 -------